-Application of the Patient Injuries Act
+Application of the patient insurance legislation

 - A patient has sustained a bodily injury, such as an illness, disability or other temporary or permanent weakening of health that can be objectively ascertained, or loss of life.